 Now let's just talk about Eponine in general.
 Of the younger generation in Les Misérables, she is the most tragic.
 Cosette and Marius have their Romeo and Juliet romance, which Eponine, who has been in love with Marius for quite some time, helps to ignite.
 It's really a sad thing, but Eponine is basically never given the credit she is due as a character.
 In most productions of Les Misérables (Broadway Cast, London Recording, etc.), Eponine is played by obnoxious people with obnoxious voices.
 "On My Own," which is easily one of the best songs in the show, is usually grating.
 It's not here, at least not aurally, and is one of the very few songs I would actually listen to outside of the film.

 Samantha Barks was a welcome exception, but the changes to her character negate some of what makes her (and also her relationship with Marius) interesting.
 I would also like to note that the whole "Marius's family is really rich" thing is awful.
 There is the implication of money in the musical (Enjolras sings, "Is this simply a game for rich young boys to play?" in "Red and Black"), but it's never explicit.
-The fact that Marius openly defies his upper-class uncle and then gives in later without even considering the fact that he just completely betrayed what his (in the context of "Empty Chairs at Empty Tables," it's even weirder).
+The fact that Marius openly defies his upper-class uncle and then gives in later without even considering the fact that he just completely betrayed what his group had been fighting for (in the context of "Empty Chairs at Empty Tables," it's even weirder).
 As a concept, it isn't nearly developed enough.
 Perhaps it was to justify the lavishness of the wedding scene, but all it really does is make Marius seem like an opportunist of the worst kind.

 But let's talk about Eponine and Marius at the barricade.
 The musical has two meetings between them, one where Marius recognizes Eponine after she's wrapped her chest and put on a hat.
 He tells her to leave and gives her the letter to see Cosette.
 Not giving her the letter then is fine, but cutting that meeting implies that Marius doesn't really care that Eponine is at the barricade.
 She is there basically the entire time, and there's no way he wouldn't recognize her.
 Then there's the second meeting, where she dies.
 In the film, she literally grabs a gun barrel pointed at him and points it to her own body (as opposed to basically anywhere else, where it could have just not killed either of them).
 In the musical, she arrives at the barricade already mortally wounded (something Marius and the audience don't initially realize).
 This happens before any of the attacks, which makes the whole "She is the first to fall" line that Enjolras sings in "Night of Anguish" after her death far more poignant.
 She isn't actually the first one to die.
 In fact, Enjolras drew first blood during the parade, so he has no right to say anything about that.